StinaAxelsson/project2/README.md

 # Wireframes

 # Features
+Here I explain my chose of design and structure on the website and all of the features.
+With screenshots to see what I describe.
 ## Existing Features
  * <b>Header and Navigation</b>
    * The title of the game is placed centred on the website and is in the same size on every page.